kairavb/hacking_website/README.md

 # hacking_website
-a old website to learn about ethical hacking and tinker with few tools
+an old website to learn about ethical hacking and tinker with few tools

 // intro
 i made this when i was 13 years old (2017)